h8d13/Vase/.github/docs/hard_ware.md

 ```

 **Why this happens:**
-- Steam Deck ships with all 32-bit libraries pre-installed
-- Vanilla Arch only installs 64-bit drivers by default
+- Steam Deck ships with all AMD related 32-bit libraries pre-installed vs Vanilla Arch only installs 64-bit drivers by default.
-- Games launch but immediately crash when 32-bit OpenGL/Vulkan libraries are missing
+- Games launch but immediately crash when 32-bit OpenGL/Vulkan libraries are missing...

 **Verify installation 32bit libs:**
 ```bash